 Inspection

 1. Loosen the wheel nuts, jack up the car and install supports.
-Remove the wheel and reinstall the wheel nuts to press the rim to the hub flange.
+Remove the wheel and reinstall the wheel nuts to press the disc against the hub flange.

-Note: if the disc does not come into contact with the hub when the nuts are fully tightened, place washers under them.
+Note: If the disc does not make contact with the hub when the nuts are fully tightened, place washers underneath them.

 2. Remove the brake caliper.
 Do not disconnect the brake hose from it.
 After unscrewing the caliper mounting bolts, hang it on a piece of wire (see illustrations).

 5.2.
-Hang the caliper on a piece of wire - do not allow tension on the brake hose
+Hang the caliper on a piece of wire - do not allow the brake hose to be pulled

-3. Inspect the surface of the disc for scratches or other signs of damage.
-The presence of small scratches and small chips on the surface of the disc in use is acceptable and does not lead to a decrease in the reliability of the brakes.
-If there are deep scratches on the surface, the disc should be removed and machined in a workshop.
+3. Inspect the disc surface for scratches and other signs of damage.
+The presence of small scratches and small chips on the surface of the disc in use is acceptable and does not reduce the reliability of the brakes.
+If there are deep scratches on the surface, the disc should be removed and mechanically processed in a car repair shop.

-Be sure to inspect the disc on both sides (see illustration).
-If the pedal pulsates when braking, determine the disc runout.
+Be sure to inspect the disc from both sides (see illustration).
+If you feel a pulsation in the pedal when braking, determine the disc runout.

 5.3.
-The car on which this brake disc was installed was operated for a long time with extremely worn pads; as a result of this, grooves were formed on the disk of such depth that it cannot be restored
+The vehicle on which this brake disc was installed was operated for a long time with extremely worn pads; as a result, the disc developed grooves of such depth that it cannot be restored

-4. Using a gauge with a dial indicator, check the disc runout by placing the gauge rod at a distance of 13 mm from the outer edge (see illustration).
-Set the indicator arrow to the zero position and turn the dial.
-The indicator reading should not exceed the value specified in the specifications of this chapter.
+4. Using a dial gauge, check the disc runout by placing the gauge rod 13 mm from the outer edge (see illustration).
+Set the indicator arrow to zero and turn the disk.
+The indicator reading must not exceed the value specified in the specifications of this chapter.
 If the disc runout exceeds the norm, the surface should be mechanically treated.

 5.4a.
-Using a meter with a dial indicator, check the disc runout, secure the meter and rotate the disc
+Using a dial gauge, check the disc runout, secure the gauge and turn the disc

 5.4b.
 Using circular motions, sand the surface of the disc with sandpaper

-Note: the manufacturer's specialists recommend machining the brake discs only if the unevenness of their surface leads to pulsation of the brake pedal, or if stains are found on the surface resulting from overheating.
-If you decide not to machine the discs, grind their surface using emery cloth (see illustration).
+Note: The manufacturer's specialists recommend mechanical treatment of brake discs only if their uneven surface causes pulsation of the brake pedal, or if spots are found on the surface resulting from overheating.
+If you decide not to machine the discs, sand their surface using sandpaper (see illustration).

-5. During machining, the thickness should not be brought to the limit, the value of which is cast on the back surface of the disk (see illustration).
-Disc thickness is measured using a micrometer (see illustration).
+5. During mechanical processing, the thickness should not be brought to the limit, the value of which is cast on the back surface of the disc (see illustration).
+The thickness of the disc is measured using a micrometer (see illustration).

 5.5a.
-Minimum allowable (critical) the thickness of the disc is cast on its surface
+Minimum permissible (critical) the thickness of the disc is cast on its surface

 5.5b.
-Using a micrometer, measure the thickness of the disk at several points.
+Using a micrometer, measure the thickness of the disc at several points.

 Removal

-6. Unscrew the two mounting bolts and disconnect the caliper bracket (see illustrations).
+6. Unscrew the two mounting bolts and detach the caliper bracket (see illustrations).

 5.6a.
 Caliper bracket bolts (front)